knifecake/django-anchor/README.md

 ## Usage

-💡 Check out the [demo](./demo/) Django project for inspiration and the [Getting Started guide](https://django-anchor.readthedocs.io/en/latest/getting_started.html) in the documentation.
+💡 Check out the [dummy](./tests/dummy//) Django project in the test folder for inspiration and the [Getting Started guide](https://django-anchor.readthedocs.io/en/latest/getting_started.html) in the documentation.